DIRECT CARE ASSISTANT I

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-1. Candidates for positions in this classification must possess a current certificate as a Nursing Assistant from the Maryland State Board of Nursing or have successfully completed a Board of Nursing approved nursing assistant training program and received certification as a Nursing Assistant from the Board of Nursing within sixty days from date of hire prior to performing delegated nursing tasks.
-A copy of your certificate must be attached to your application.
+1. Candidates for positions in this classification must possess a current certificate as a Nursing Assistant from the Maryland State Board of Nursing OR within sixty days from date of hire and prior to performing delegated nursing tasks, must have successfully completed a Board of Nursing approved Nursing Assistant training program and received certification as a Nursing Assistant from the Board of Nursing.

-2. Employees in facilities that provide long term care for the aged may be required to possess or obtain a Geriatric Aide certificate.
+2. Employees in this classification located in facilities that provide long term care for the aged may be required to possess or obtain a Geriatric Aide certificate.

-3. Persons appointed to positions in this classification may be assigned duties which require the operation of a motor vehicle.
+3. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.

-1. Employees in this classification must have successfully completed a direct care training course or examination approved by the hiring facility prior to permanent appointment to a position in this classification.
+1. Employees in this classification must have successfully completed a direct care training course or examination approved by the hiring facility prior to permanent appointment to a position.